GhostTyper/BinaryMemoryReaderWriter/README.md

 There are 2 ways:

 1. Check out the project, build the library and use it.
 You should also do the tests to check if everything is all right.
-2. Copy the structs you need to your code and use it.
+2. Copy the structs you need to your code and use them.
 With this method you don't need an external library and therefore you have no external dependency.

 You need to compile your program with `/unsafe` when copying this code to your codebase.